ustc-bmec/Whole-Brain-Conv/ScriptsForWangEtAl2019/README.md

-These scripts are uploaded for helping readers with reprocuding Wang et al. 2019's work.
+These scripts are uploaded for helping readers to reprocude Wang et al. 2019's work.
 To run the scripts, the following softwares are needed
 1. AFNI https://afni.nimh.nih.gov
 2. PyTorch